-Special Note Regarding Forward-Looking Information 1
+Special Note Regarding Forward-Looking Information 2

-Background and overall performance 2
+Background and overall performance 3

-Selected annual information 7
+Selected annual information 8

-Results of operations 7
+Results of operations 8

-Analysis of the results of operations for the years ended December 31, 2015 and 2014 7

-Summary of quarterly results 8
+Summary of quarterly results 9

-Liquidity 8
+Liquidity 9

 Capital resources 9

 Off balance sheet arrangements 9

-Compensation of Key Management Personnel 9
+Compensation of Key Management Personnel 10

-Outstanding share data 10
+Outstanding share data

-Proposed transactions 10
+Proposed transactions

+Subsequent events

+Financial instruments

-Changes in accounting policies 13
+Changes in accounting policies 14

+New accounting standards not yet adopted 15

-Risks and uncertainties 14
+Risks and uncertainties 15

-Legal proceedings 16

-April 15, 2016
+April 13, 2017

-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2015 has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 15, 2016 (the "Report Date").
-The Report should be read in conjunction with the financial statements including the notes thereto for the years ended December 31, 2015 and 2014 (the "Financial Statements").
+This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2016 has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 13, 2017 (the "Report Date").
+The Report should be read in conjunction with the financial statements including the notes thereto for the years ended December 31, 2016 and 2015 (the "Financial Statements").
 The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS"), and Abacus' accounting policies are described in Note 3 of the Financial Statements.
 All dollar amounts in the Report are in Canadian dollars unless otherwise noted.